 - To check if your USB flash drive has bad sectors, enter chkdsk D: /r /f into the command line and press Enter (replace D: with the drive letter of your USB).
 Windows will begin to verify the files and folders on the USB.
 To unhide files, enter attrib -h -r -s /s /d D:*.* and press Enter (again, replace D: with the drive letter of your USB).

-Method #4: Recover Corrupted USB Using Data Recovery Software
+Method 4: Retrieve Files From a Corrupted USB Using Data Recovery Software

-If none of the above have worked for you, your next best option when it comes to recovering files from a corrupted drive is by using USB recovery software.
-This is software that specialises in the recovery of files and data that would otherwise be unrecoverable using native tools.
+If none of the above has worked for you, your next best option when it comes to recovering files from a corrupted drive is by using USB recovery software.
+This is software that specializes in the recovery of files and data that would otherwise be unrecoverable using native tools.

-To do this, we’re going to use Disk Drill because of its proven reliability, user-friendly interface, and robust functionality.
-It is highly recommended as one of the best tools for recovering lost or deleted files from flash drives, even for those who aren’t technically-inclined.
+To do this, we’re going to use Disk Drill USB Recovery because of its proven reliability, user-friendly interface, and robust functionality.
+It is highly recommended as one of the best tools for recovering lost or deleted files from flash drives, even for those who aren’t technically inclined.

 - Download and install Disk Drill.